cockroachlabs/workshop_labs/troubleshooting/README.md

 ```

 A-ha!
 This table is in US West, so we're paying the latency price to go to the other region to fetch the data.

+The problem is twofold: sub-optimal tables/indexes, cross-regional reads.

 ### Part 1 - Optimize the table primary and secondary indexes